 Market failure may occur in the market for several reasons, including:

-An externality refers to a cost or benefit resulting from a transaction, and that affects a third party that did not decide to be associated with the benefit or cost.
+An externality refers to a cost or benefit resulting from a transaction that affects a third party that did not decide to be associated with the benefit or cost.
 It can be positive or negative.
 A positive externality provides a positive effect on the third party.
-For example, providing good public education mainly benefits the students, but the benefits of the public good will spill over to the whole society.
+For example, providing good public education mainly benefits the students, but the benefits of this public good will spill over to the whole society.

 2. Public goods

-Public goods create market failures if a section of the population that consumes the goods fail to pay but continue using the good as actual payers.
+Public goods create market failures if a section of the population that consumes the goods fails to pay but continues using the good as actual payers.
 For example, police service is a public good that every citizen is entitled to enjoy, regardless of whether or not they pay taxes to the government.

 3. Market control